rosell-dk/webp-express/README.txt

 == Upgrade Notice ==

 = 0.25.4 =
-* AlterHTML (when using picture tags): Fixed charset problems on systems without DOMDocument
+* AlterHTML (when using picture tags): Fixed charset problems for special characters in alt and title attributes.

 = 0.25.3 =
 * AlterHTML: Fixed BIG BUG introduced in 0.25.2